piechartssuck/courses/content/syllabus/index.md

 ### *Is the course content difficult?*

-There is really no way to sugar coat it - **the first seven to eight weeks prior to your evaluation are fairly intense** so please plan accordingly.
-You are essentially asked to both learn about evaluations and then administer one which for all intents and purposes is not easy.
-Given that, difficulty is subjective, it varies, and often depends on your academic and practical history.
-Instead consider focusing on the following question
+There is really no way to sugarcoat it - **the first seven to eight weeks prior to your evaluation are fairly intense** so please plan accordingly.
+You will be learning about evaluations while simultaneously administering one, which is not an easy task.
+That said, difficulty is subjective; it varies and often depends on your academic and practical background.
+Instead of focusing on the level of difficulty, consider the following question:

 <center>
 <p id="rounded_corners">
-Can I first search for help independently and then reach out as needed?
+Can I search for help independently first and then reach out if needed?
 </p>
 </center>

-If the answer is an overall yes, then you have a good shot at succeeding in this class.
+If your answer is yes, then you are likely well-positioned to succeed in this class.

 ### *Is there a lot of theory?*

-Evaluation is foremost a practice based field so much of what you will come across will align with that notion.
-Given that, there are times where theory will show up but they will be limited.
+Evaluation is primarily a practice-based field, so much of what you encounter will reflect that.
+While theory will appear at times, its role will be limited.

 ### *What if I’m a Visual/Aural/Read-write/Kinesthetic learner?*

-You’re not one or even any of those.
-There’s not one accepted study that supports one type of learning style over another.
-In fact, there aren’t even any studies that support these four classifications either.
-You learn the best using multiple approaches which is why there are both a [Readings](/readings/) and [Tasks & Deliverables](/tasks/) section.
-At one time I denoted multiple papers to support this, but many of the sources I listed were also cited in this fantastic video:
+You do not fall into any one of those categories.
+In fact, there is no widely accepted study that supports a single learning style over another, nor is there solid evidence backing these four specific classifications.
+Research shows that people learn best through multiple approaches, which is why this course includes both a [Readings](/readings/) and [Tasks & Deliverables](/tasks/) section.
+At one point, I provided several papers to support this, but many of those sources are also referenced in this excellent video:

 <center>
 <iframe src="https://www.youtube.com/embed/rhgwIhB58PA" width="640" height="360" frameborder="0" allow="fullscreen" style="display: block; margin: 0 auto 1rem;">